mennowitteveen/PySnpTools/doc/source/index.rst

 * :class:`.util.IntRangeSet`: Efficiently manipulate ranges of integers -- for example, genetic position -- with set operators including union, intersection, and set difference.

+:new:

-* :mod:`.util.mapreduce1`: Run in parallel on multiple processes, threads, or clusters.
+* :mod:`.util.mapreduce1`: Run loops in parallel on multiple processes, threads, or clusters.

-* :mod:`.util.filecache`: Copy files to and from any remote storage.
+* :mod:`.util.filecache`: Automatically copy files to and from any remote storage.

 :Tutorial: